-Dr. Eric J. Gapud is a physician scientist and Instructor of Medicine at the Johns Hopkins University School of Medicine.
+Dr. Eric J. Gapud is a physician scientist and Assistant Professor of Medicine at the Johns Hopkins University School of Medicine.
+He is also the Director of Research for the Johns Hopkins Vasculitis Center.
 His area of clinical expertise is rheumatology and a sub-specialist in vasculitis.

 Dr. Gapud divides his time between seeing patients in the Johns Hopkins Vasculitis Center and conducting molecular immunology research on rheumatic disease mechanisms.
 He has interests in mechanisms and patient outcomes for ANCA-associated vasculitis, Giant Cell Arteritis, Behcet’s Disease, and Takayasu Arteritis.
 In the laboratory, his research is targeted toward understanding the patho-etiologic role of granzymes in autoimmune disease and the effects of these molecular mediators on bystander cells and tissues during normal immune responses.

 This provider is registered with the Florida Department of Health to perform telehealth services for patients in Florida.